CTurt/Cinoop/README.md

 ![GameCube emulator running Cinoop](gamecube.png)

-The GameCube port is currently really slow.
+The GameCube port is currently really slow, and the 3DS port cannot currently load ROMs.

 **Optimisations to do:** Currently the DS renders the Game Boy screen in framebuffer mode, this is slow.
 The DS supports hardware tile rendering, which will be much faster.

 ## Building
-Just run `make` on the directory to build both all binaries.
-Or, `make cinoop.exe` for just Windows, `make cinoop.nds` for just DS, and `make cinoop.dol` for just GameCube.
+Just run `make` on the directory to build all binaries.
+You can also run `make cinoop.exe` for just Windows, `make cinoop.nds` for just DS, or `make cinoop.dol` for just GameCube.

 Building the Windows version requires [LDFS](https://github.com/CTurt/LDFS), and has been tested with [MinGW](http://www.mingw.org/), using another compiler may require some tweaking.